Menu

 College of Pharmacy students must register through their pharmacy school contact to attend.

-Midwestern College of Pharmacy Students (non-member) MUST register with Dr. Sue Cornell at scorne@midwestern.edu .
+Midwestern College of Pharmacy Students (non-member) MUST register with Dr. Brian Cryder at bcryde@midwestern.edu .
 Space is limited

 Rosalind Franklin College of Pharmacy Students (non-member) MUST register with Janeen Winnike at janeen.winnike@rosalindfranklin.edu .
 Space is limited